 Probiotics

 Probiotics are live mono or mixed culture of microorganisms which are non-pathogenic, resistant to gastric and bile acids, and when ingested can beneficially affect the host animal by improving the characteristics of intestinal microbe.
+The main proposed modes of action of probiotics include:

 1) antagonistic action towards pathogenic bacteria by secretion of products which inhibit their development, such as bacteriocins, organic acids and hydrogen peroxide.